 The Cal Poly Metabolomics Service Center (CP-MSC) is a fee-for-service, core analytical chemistry lab launched by the College of Agriculture, Food and Environmental Science (CAFES) in partnership with the Sponsored Programs office of Cal Poly Corporation.

 We offer a suite of quantitative and semi-quantitative small molecule detection methods to match the diverse research interests of our collaborators.
 Services are available at standardized prices and include an initial consultation, sample processing, analysis, and biological interpretation assistance.
 We are continually developing new methods and we welcome the opportunity to customize existing methods to best fit client needs.

-Analyses are performed primarily by ultra performance liquid chromatography (UPLC)-mass spectrometry (MS), although UPLC-diode array detection (DAD) and gas chromatography (GC)-flame ionization detection (FID) are also used.
+Analyses are performed primarily by ultra performance liquid chromatography (UPLC)-mass spectrometry (MS), although UPLC-diode array detection (DAD) is also used.

 Semi-targeted UPLC-MS method identifying up to 208 metabolites.
 Metabolites captured include several TCA cycle and glycolysis intermediates, ketone bodies, carbohydrates, carbohydrate derivatives, bile acids, and purines/pyrimidines and their nucleotides.

 Semi-targeted UPLC-MS method identifying up to 201 metabolites.
 Metabolites captured include amino acids, amine derivatives, one carbon metabolism compounds, neurotransmitters, glutathione, water-soluble vitamins, purines/pyrimidines and their nucleotides, and acylcarnitines.